benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 <img src="/images/2017-10-17-recursion-without-recursion/ast.jpg" alt="The abstract syntax tree" width="700" />

-When you need to analyse a `JqlNode`, you use pattern matching to scrutinise the type of node, and recursively query the operands of `And`/`Or`/`Not` nodes.
+When you need to analyse a `JqlNode`, you use pattern matching to see what type of node you have, and recursively query the operands of `And`/`Or`/`Not` nodes.
 Here's a function which searches for the `TagNode`s in a tree:

 ```csharp
 IEnumerable<string> ExtractTags(JqlNode node)